 I have experienced the teachings of Yoga and Ayurveda to be truly invaluable.
 They have transformed my health (both physical and mental), my energy levels and my whole life like nothing before.

 They have given me an understanding and a deep love for the world around me and have enabled me to live from a constant source of vital life energy.

 And I believe that I can teach you the tools of these ancient wisdoms too, to be happy, healthy and free from suffering, to optimise your energy levels and live life to your fullest potential.

-After having completed an initial 200 hour teacher training with Ashram Yoga Ireland and some shorter additional teacher trainings in Ashtanga Yoga primary series, Yin Yoga and Yoga for kids, I have been studying the traditional system of Ashtanga Yoga with David Collins and Paula Herbert since 2014 and have completed a 200 hour teacher training with them.
+After having completed an initial 200 hour teacher training with Ashram Yoga Ireland in classical Yoga and some shorter additional teacher trainings in Ashtanga Yoga primary series, Yin Yoga and Yoga for kids, I have been studying the traditional system of Ashtanga Yoga in more depths with David Collins and Paula Herbert and have completed another 200 hour teacher training with them in 2017.

-In the past, I have been teaching in different areas of physical work (theater, dance and fitness/health related) since 25 years and there is nothing in the world I would rather do than to pass on what I have learned about the most transformative practice I have experienced so far.
+In the past, I have been teaching in different areas of physical work (theater, dance and fitness/health related) since almost 30 years and I would like to think that teaching is what I will be doing in another 30 years to come.